Corporate Governance Report

-The Compensation Committee reports to Pampa’s Board of Directors, and is made up of three regular members and an equal or smaller number of alternate members, who may not serve executive functions at Pampa.
+The Compensation Committee reports to Pampa’s Board of Directors.
+It comprises three regular members and an equal or smaller number of alternate members, who may not serve executive functions at Pampa.
 Currently, all its members are independent.
 In the way described, the Company applies the recommended practice.

 Pampa’s policy on compensation and benefits seeks to ensure external competitiveness and maintain in-house equality.
-In this line, different surveys are used to adjust our benefit packages and wage structure to those offered in the market.
+Different surveys are used to adjust our benefit packages and wage structure to those offered in the market.

-In this sense, as regards the Company’s main officers —including the Chief Executive Officer (CEO) and the Company’s key staff—, seeking that their performance should align with the Company’s strategic plans and that a clear and direct link should be established between the creation of value for shareholders and the covered employees’ compensation, in 2017 the Board of Directors approved the corresponding variable compensation plans.
+Regarding the Company’s main officers —including the CEO and the Company’s key staff—, in 2017, the Board approved a variable compensation plan, seeking to align their performance with the Company’s strategic plans and establish a clear and direct link between the creation of value for shareholders and the covered employees’ compensation.

 xii.
-The Board of Directors should ensure the existence of a control environment consisting of internal controls developed by the management, the internal audit, risk management, regulatory compliance areas and external audit establishing the necessary defense lines to guarantee integrity in the Company’s operations and financial reports.
+The Board of Directors should ensure a controlled environment consisting of internal controls developed by the management; the internal audit, risk management and regulatory compliance areas, and external audit establishing the necessary defense lines to guarantee integrity in the Company’s operations and financial reports.

 xiii.
-The Board should ensure the existence of a comprehensive risk management system allowing the management and the Board to efficiently direct the Company towards its strategic goals.
+The Board should ensure a comprehensive risk management system allowing the management and the Board to direct the Company towards its strategic goals efficiently.

 xiv.
-The Board should ensure the existence of a person or department (according to the size and complexity of the business, the nature of its operations and the risks it faces) responsible for the Company’s internal audit.
-This audit, conducted for the evaluation and auditing of the Company’s internal controls, corporate governance processes and risk management, should be independent and objective, and have clearly defined reporting lines.
+The Board should ensure a person or department (according to the business’s size and complexity, the nature of its operations and the risks it faces) responsible for the Company’s internal audit.
+This audit, conducted for evaluating and auditing the Company’s internal controls, corporate governance processes, and risk management, should be independent, objective, and have clearly defined reporting lines.

 xv.
-The Board’s Audit Committee will be made up by qualified and highly-experienced members and should exercise its functions in a transparent and independent manner.
+The Board’s Audit Committee will be made up of qualified and highly-experienced members and should exercise its functions transparently and independently.

 xvi.
 The Board should establish appropriate procedures to ensure the external auditors’ independent and effective performance.